 Because many of our distance students are trying to balance their studies with working full time or having family obligations, we have created a list of time management tips and resources to help you make the most of your time with us.

-Smarthinking is a writing and tutoring service that is available in your online courses.
-To access Smarthinking log into your online course through Canvas.
+Brainfuse HelpNow is a free online tutoring and writing service that is available in your online courses.
+To access this service, log into your online course through Canvas and select “Brainfuse HelpNow” from the left navigation.

 These are online resources that distance students may find valuable.
 There is no affiliation between these resources and UW-Platteville or the Office of Professional Program Support.